310mc/https-310mc.github.io-tl/source/_posts/scout/spring_bed.md

 Ahaha, I'm sorry, Akehoshi-senpai and I were absorbed in our own world.

-I heard a little bit about it from his message through WholeHands, but you two wanted to know the meaning of the flowers that Anzu-san received, right?
+I heard a little bit about it from his message through HoldHands, but you two wanted to know the meaning of the flowers that Anzu-san received, right?
 {% endbubble %}

 {% bubble Subaru %}